mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 ## Background

-There has been many LLM inference solutions since the bloom of open-source LLMs.
+There have been many LLM inference solutions since the bloom of open-source LLMs.
-Most of the performant inference solutions are based on CUDA and optimized for nvidia GPUs.
+Most of the performant inference solutions are based on CUDA and optimized for Nvidia GPUs.
-In the meantime, with the high-demand for compute availability, it is useful to bring support to a broader class of hardware accelerators.
+In the meantime, with the high demand for compute availability, it is useful to bring support to a broader class of hardware accelerators.
 AMD is one potential candidate.

 <p align="center">